Targum Lamentations: Content

-The targumist faced two theological challenges: the historical reality that Jerusalem and the Lord's Temple had been destroyed not once, but twice (in 586 BCE by the Babylonians and in 70 CE by the Romans), and the text of the Book of Lamentations itself, which challenges God directly.
-TgLam renders the first four verses of the Hebrew text with an extensive description of the sins of God's people, from Adam and Eve's rebellion to the refusal of the People of Israel to observe the Day of Atonement.
-The amount of additional material quickly declines so that the book's last three chapters are largely rendered verbatim.
+The author of Targum Lamentations focused on the two destructions of the Temple of Jerusalem (in 586 BCE by the Babylonians, and then again in 70 CE by the Romans) and the passages in Lamentations that challenge God.

+The first four verses of Lamentations are annotated with a long discussion about the sins of God's people, from the Fall of Man in the time of Adam and Eve, to the refusal of the People of Israel to observe the Day of Atonement.
+Later sections of Lamentations have much less commentary: the last three chapters are mostly the original text.
 Yet when additions are made, they speak either to the deservedness of Israel's punishment or calling Israel back to right worship of God.

 The targumist's concern to demonstrate Israel's sin and rebellion against God responds to the biblical author's challenge to God's justice in allowing the destruction of Jerusalem and the death and suffering of so many.
 The targumist addresses this concern by following rabbinic interpretation of the destruction of Jerusalem, systematically demonstrating God's justice in punishing Israel, and showing that repentance and obedience to Torah will enable Israel to be received by God “perfected in the world to come.”